Student Support Staff

 Flexible and Fluid Service Model:

 Talent Development services in District 196 is an inclusive, flexible and fluid model.
-A student does not need to be formally identified to receive support for their high academic and learning ability needs.
 Talent Development services are provided through flexible grouping based on district assessments and ongoing assessments in the classroom which are based on the content and standards being presented at that time.

 Identification